scikit-learn/enhancement_proposals/slep011/proposal.rst

 option of a simple majority vote if no consensus can be found within a month.
 [...]"

-It might not be necessary to call for a TC vote if the proposer want to review the SLEP and make a new proposal.
+It might not be necessary to call for a Technical Committee (TC) vote if the proposer want to review the SLEP and make a new proposal.

 Solution
 ########

 "[...]
 If no option can gather two thirds of the votes cast, the decision is escalated to the TC **if the SLEP proposer would like the SLEP to be accepted**, which in turn will use consensus seeking with the fallback option of a simple majority vote if no consensus can be found within a month. [...]"

 Considerations
 ##############